AlexZagorskiy/Run_analysis/README.md

 # Run_analysis

-This repo contains the files related to the Assignment 2 of the "Data preparation and cleaning" course
+This repo contains the files related to the Assignment 2 of the "Getting and cleaning data" course
 ## File "analysis_dataset.R":
         --Contains an R script, which was used to to download the original dataset, transform it and write the resulting one